 Then you will see a progress bar for mode switching and an information message about connecting the router to your home network in the selected mode and how to connect to its web interface after mode change.

 In Repeater/Extender mode, the router should be connected to the Wi-Fi network of the main router.
 The connection between the Repeater and the main router is made using the WPS button.
-This technology is supported by most of the modern routers.
+Most modern routers support this technology.
 You do not need to know the name (SSID), key (password) and other parameters to connect to the main network.

 To set up the connection between the Repeater and the main router, press (don't hold it down, just press and release it) once or twice (to connect to a 2.4 GHz or 5 GHz Wi-Fi network, respectively) (WPS/Wi-Fi) button on the additional router.